How can I tell if I am working with a good appraiser?

 What kind of client are we at Chandos Pacific interested in?

-On the banking side we need committed, well-organized, lenders serious about the closing process and providing excellent long-term service in the market place.
-Loan officers experienced with managing borrower expectations and the appraisal exhibits required to prepare a report allow us to do our best work.
+On the banking side, we need committed, well-organized lenders serious about the closing process and providing excellent long-term service in the market place.
+Loan officers experienced with managing borrower expectations and the appraisal exhibits required to prepare a report to allow us to do our best work.

 In turn, borrowers that are happy with the appraiser they meet with tend to be happier with their bank.
 We believe we can add significant value to the business practices for clients of this nature – and our clients tend to be long term and happy.